PlasmaPy/PlasmaPy/docs/particles/ionization_states.rst

 ========================================

-We may use the `~plasmapy.particles.IonizationState` class to represent the ionization state of a single element, such as for this example.
+We may use the `~plasmapy.particles.IonizationState` class to represent the ionization state of a single element, for example:

 >>> from plasmapy.particles import IonizationState
 >>> ionization_state = IonizationState("He", [0.05, 0.94, 0.01])

-The ionization state for helium may be accessed using the `~plasmapy.particles.IonizationState.ionic_fractions` attribute.
+The ionization state for helium may be accessed using the `~plasmapy.particles.ionization_state.IonizationState.ionic_fractions` attribute.
-These ionic fractions correspond to the `~plasmapy.particles.IonizationState.integer_charges` attribute.
+These ionic fractions correspond to the `~plasmapy.particles.ionization_state.IonizationState.integer_charges` attribute.

 >>> ionization_state.ionic_fractions
 array([0.05, 0.94, 0.01])
 >>> ionization_state.integer_charges
 array([0, 1, 2])

-The `~plasmapy.particles.IonizationState.Z_mean` attribute returns the mean integer charge averaged over all particles in that element.
+The `~plasmapy.particles.ionization_state.IonizationState.Z_mean` attribute returns the mean integer charge averaged over all particles in that element.

 >>> ionization_state.Z_mean
 0.96

-The `~plasmapy.particles.IonizationState.Z_rms` attribute returns the root mean square integer charge.
+The `~plasmapy.particles.ionization_state.IonizationState.Z_rms` attribute returns the root mean square integer charge.

 >>> ionization_state.Z_rms
 0.9899...

-The `~plasmapy.particles.IonizationState.Z_most_abundant` attribute
+The `~plasmapy.particles.ionization_state.IonizationState.Z_most_abundant` attribute
 returns a `list` of the most abundant ion(s).
 The `list` may contain more than one integer charge in case of a tie.

 >>> ionization_state.Z_most_abundant
 [1]

-The `~plasmapy.particles.IonizationState.summarize` method prints out the ionic fraction for the ions with an abundance of at least 1%.
+The `~plasmapy.particles.ionization_state.IonizationState.summarize` method prints out the ionic fraction for the ions with an abundance of at least 1%.

 >>> ionization_state.summarize()